Contributed By TMI Associates

 For example, the act of filing a lawsuit may cause tort liability where such litigation is found to be significantly unreasonable in light of the legal system; eg, the allegation of the infringement is entirely baseless and the owner of the intellectual property right is fully aware of the lack of legal grounds.
 In addition, based on judicial precedents, a patent right-holder who has made a declaration of fair, reasonable and non-discriminatory (FRAND) terms will not be permitted to claim for an injunction or for licence fees against a party who intends to be licensed under FRAND terms beyond those terms, as this will fall under an abuse of rights.

-Further, if the owner of the intellectual property right makes or disseminates a false allegation of infringement of that intellectual property right, that act could constitute an act of unfair competition under the Unfair Competition Prevention Act and the owner of the intellectual property right may be subject to a claim for injunction and/or damages.
+Furthermore, if the owner of the intellectual property right makes or disseminates a false allegation of infringement of that intellectual property right, that act could constitute an act of unfair competition under the Unfair Competition Prevention Act, and the owner of the intellectual property right may be subject to a claim for injunction and/or damages.

 However, even if the product does not satisfy all of the component features, the following cases will constitute indirect infringement, thus constituting patent right infringement: